Culture Advisory Committee

 Bernard Donoghue has been the Director of the Association of Leading Visitor Attractions (ALVA) since September 2011 following a career in advocacy, communications and lobbying, latterly at a senior level in the tourism and heritage sector.
 In May of 2017 he was appointed by Sadiq Khan, the Mayor of London, to be the Mayor's Ambassador for Cultural Tourism and a member of the Mayor's Cultural Leadership Board.
 Prior to his appointment as Director of ALVA, Bernard was Head of Government and Public Affairs for VisitBritain between 1997 and 2010 and served as a Board Director of Marketing Manchester, 2001 - 2010, and Chairman of VisitManchester, 2007 - 2010.
 He was founder and Co-Chair of British Tourism Week.
 In 2012 he was appointed a Trustee of 'Kids in Museums' and became Deputy Chairman in October 2014.
 He is a Trustee of The Geffrye Museum of the Home in Hoxton, London, and a Trustee of The Heritage Alliance, and a member of the Cathedral Council of St Paul's Cathedral, London.
 He was appointed a Trustee of The Prince's Regeneration Trust's social enterprise board in 2015.
 Bernard is a Fellow of the Royal Society for the Arts (FRSA), a Fellow of the Tourism Society (FTS), Fellow of WWF-UK, a Member of the Chartered Institute of Public Relations (MCIPR) and lives in London.

-Caro Howell is Director of the Foundling Museum.
-Previously she was Head of Education & Public Events at the Whitechapel Gallery, London (2005-11), where she oversaw the construction and programming of major new education spaces and project galleries as part of the Gallery’s expansion, including a series of artists’ commissions and residencies.
-She has worked as an independent museum education consultant in the UK and abroad, developing projects that explore issues of advocacy, interpretation and access to the arts.
+Caro Howell has been Director General at Imperial War Museums since May 2023.
+Previously she was Director of the Foundling Museum from 2011-23, and before that Head of Education & Public Events at the Whitechapel Gallery where she oversaw the construction and programming of major new education spaces and project galleries as part of the Gallery’s expansion, including a series of artists’ commissions and residencies.
 She was ten years at Tate, joining Tate Modern’s set-up team in 1997 where she formulated its access and audience development strategy, and developed Raw Canvas, London’s first peer-led museum programme for 15-23 year olds.
 She has developed a number of award-winning resources for disabled people including two for Tate: i-Map (2002), the UK’s first online art resource for blind and partially sighted people, which received a BAFTA, and i-Map: The Everyday Transformed (2006) which received a Jodi Award.
 Caro sits on the Charterhouse Design Advisory Group, was a member of Art on the Underground’s Advisory Group (2006-2011) and was a trustee of the experimental theatre company Shunt (1998- 2010).
-She has an MA, History of Art from Birkbeck College, University of London (1994) and a BA, Theatre Studies from Warwick University (1988)
+She has an MA, History of Art from Birkbeck College, University of London (1994) and a BA, Theatre Studies from Warwick University (1988).

 Darren Raymond is the Artistic Director of Intermission Theatre, a pioneering arts-based youth mentoring programme that gives young people from London the chance to cross cultural and postcodes divides to improve their lives.
 An active actor as well as a director, Darren has been engaged as a contributor to new works by other writers, has had his poetry published in the Guardian, taken the lead in numerous Shakespearian and commercial tours including the title role of Othello and Prospero for the RSC’s First Encounters Tour Darren has spoken at the House of Lords on youth offending and is fast becoming one of the theatre’s most respected heads.
 He is an inspiring example of change and is now dedicated to inspiring the young people he works with whilst continuing to pursue his own acting, directing and writing career.